10XGenomics/enclone/README.md

 or multiple antigen specifities.

 We are actively working on further functionality that will make this process even more effective.

+Another example use of enclone shows how to [detect illusory clonotypes](expanded.md).
 ___________________________________________________________________________________________________

 ## Questions